|

 Schedule).
 The

-deadlines are firm – there shall be no extensions!
+date.
 These quizzes are worth 5 points each.
 A missed/unsubmitted quiz will incur a

-score of “0”.
+To repeat, there shall be no extensions!
 Overall, this grade component is worth

 85 points towards a student’s total course score though there is the